Coalition Against Trafficking in Women: Tactics

 CATW is an organization subscribing to a "low-risk activism", meaning it claims to use tactics that typically do not disrupt the public or otherwise lead to disobedience.
-It tends to pursue objectives by fund-raising, to provide safe houses for victims and to purchase other resources.
+It tends to pursue objectives by fundraising, in order to provide safe houses for victims and to purchase other resources.
 It schedules and attends meetings with the targets of their lobbying efforts (mainly countries which it regards as having lax or no human trafficking laws) and politicians, to submit resolutions and enact legislation against sexual exploitation and other forms of human trafficking.
 It also publicizes its efforts via its website, and various human rights and anti-human trafficking organizations.

 CATW lobbies students and communities all over the globe.
 It stages "training" sessions for educators, law enforcement and government officials, and community leaders, and testifies before national congresses, parliaments, law reform commissions, and regional and United Nations committees.

 Campaigns, programs, and projects

 The following is a list and brief description of some of CATW's global campaigns: